 Fix 7 – Try Computer Name and account name as the Username-

-Suppose you want to access the another computer with computer name– Comp7, and suppose the account name on that computer is ‘Sam81‘.
-So, you have to write Computer name and account name without any space in middle as the Username.
+Suppose you want to access another computer with a computer name– Comp7, and suppose the account name on that computer is ‘Sam81‘.
+So, you have to write the Computer name and account name without any space in the middle as the Username.
 Then you have the type the password of that computer.

 So, the Username- Comp7Sam81

 Try to access the network again.
 If the problem is still there then go for the next fix.

 Fix 8 – Change your Network Profile to Private-